babel-utils/babel-plugin-tester/README.md

 This is used to configure babel.
 Properties specified here override ([`lodash.mergeWith`][lodash.mergewith]) those from the [`babelOptions`][65] option provided to babel-plugin-tester.

-Note that arrays will be concatenated and explicitly undefined values will unset previously defined values during merging.
+Note that arrays will be concatenated, explicitly undefined values will unset previously defined values, and (as of `babel-plugin-tester@>=12`) duplicate plugin/preset configurations will override each other (last configuration wins) during merging.

 ###### `pluginOptions`